MULTI-CHANNEL AUDIO: THE KEY TO AN IMPRESSIVE HOME THEATER

 HOW DO I CONNECT SPEAKERS TO THE RECEIVER?

+Connecting speakers to a receiver typically involves running speaker wire from each output channel on the receiver to its corresponding speaker input.
 When we assemble surround sound systems, we typically use 16-gauge cables.
 If you’re running wire over 40 or 50 feet, we recommend much thicker 12-gauge cables.

 But the easiest way to assemble a new home theater?
 Have a professional do it for you.
 At AUDIOVISIONS, we want your experience to be as hassle-free as possible.
 We have over 30 years of experience designing and installing luxury home theater systems for the most demanding homeowners in California.
 Whatever your needs and preferences are, we are ready to help you with a user-friendly tech solution.